Daily Operations Aboard USS Carl Vinson (CVN 70)

-241021-N-CT713-1084 SAN DIEGO (Oct.
-21, 2024) Hospital Corpsman 3rd Class Vlad Teodore, a native of Grayson, Georgia, right, prepares Yeoman Seaman Ava Gray, a native of Colorado Springs, Colorado, for a dental procedure aboard Nimitz-class aircraft carrier USS Carl Vinson (CVN 70).
+241028-N-DP708-1018 SAN DIEGO (Oct.
+28, 2024) Electronics Technician 3rd Class Connie Gao, a native of Houston, Texas, performs maintenance on fall protection equipment in the hangar bay aboard Nimitz-class aircraft carrier USS Carl Vinson (CVN 70).
 Vinson is currently pierside in its homeport of San Diego.
-(U.S. Navy photo by Mass Communication Specialist Seaman Amber Rivette)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Analice Baker)

 |Date Taken: